Kyle Hines: Sophomore season (2005–2006)

-The 2005–06 season began with a "new" head coach at the helm, Mike Dement (it was his second tenure with UNCG after having previously coached the Spartans from 1991 to 1995).
-Former head coach McCaffery left to run the Siena men's basketball program.
-Despite the coaching change, Hines continued to excel.

-Starting 30 of UNCG's 31 games (did not play the season-opener against UW-Green Bay), Hines led the team in scoring (19.3 points per game / 578 total), rebounding (8.2 rebounds per game – also led conference / 247 total) and blocks (2.8 blocks per game / 84 total).
+Starting 30 of UNCG's 31 games (did not play the season-opener against UW-Green Bay), Hines led the team in scoring (19.3 points per game), rebounding (8.2 rebounds per game) and blocks (2.8 blocks per game).
 His scoring average and point total were the most in the Spartans' Division I-era history, and most ever by a sophomore.
-Hines dropped in 239 field goals, also a school DI record.
 Showing his versatility, he ranked in the SoCon's Top 10 in steals (51; seventh) and minutes per game (34.0; fifth).

 Hines recorded a school record 12 double-doubles during the 2005–06 campaign.
 His most impressive single-game performance came on December 31 against the #1 team in the nation, Duke, when he scored 20 points and grabbed five rebounds in the loss.
-Hines drew praise from legendary Duke Blue Devils head coach Mike Krzyzewski for his performance, who praised the player for good games.
+Hines drew praise from legendary Duke Blue Devils head coach Mike Krzyzewski for his performance.

-On December 3, Hines set a school sophomore record when he pulled down 21 rebounds against the College of Charleston.
-For his excellent individual season, Hines was named to the USBWA All-District Team and All-Southern Conference First Team.
+On December 3, Hines set a school sophomore record when he recorded 21 rebounds against the College of Charleston.
+Hines was named to the USBWA All-District Team and All-Southern Conference First Team.

-Hines credits student manager April Albritton with giving him the confidence to take his game to the next level.

 Junior season (2006–2007)

-After finishing as the runner-up for the Southern Conference Player of the Year award in his first two seasons, Hines finally won the award during his junior year campaign.
+After finishing as the runner-up for the Southern Conference Player of the Year award in his first two seasons, Hines won the award during his junior year campaign.
 Additionally, he became the first player in UNCG history to win the award.

 In the 2006–07 season, Hines was one of only five players in all of men's college basketball to average 20+ points and 9+ rebounds per game.
 On November 11, 2006, he set a career-high of 38 points against Marshall, in an 82–80 overtime loss.
 His 605 total points scored set a new UNCG junior season record (second all-time).
-Another solid performance came against Duke, four days later.
-Despite constant double-teaming by 6'10" tall Josh McRoberts and 7'1" tall Brian Zoubek, Hines managed to score 17 points and snatch 8 rebounds, both team-highs.
+Another solid performance came against Duke.
+Hines scored 17 points and recorded 8 rebounds, both team-highs.

 At the conclusion of the season, Hines had recorded at least one blocked shot in 83 out of his 89 career games played.
 His school record streak of 37 consecutive games with a block, started on February 19, 2005, was ended during an early season game against Penn State, on November 13, 2006.